craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northeastern Central/NE Travel Table.md

 tags: table
 aliases:
 ---
-# North Eastern Central Alaturmen
+# North East Central Alaturmen
 Much of the North East is civilized.
-The people here are under the strong cultural influences of [[The Church of the White Flame]], and most who live in this land live in villages blessed by a Tendered - to become their Patrons, a more favorable .
+The outskirts of this area are densely inhabited by hobgoblin, while the interior is densely populated by goblin, human, and others.
+These two groups (referring specifically to the [[Kingdom of Prosper]] and the [[Northeastern Hobgoblin Territories]]) are both governed, and do not openly war at this time.

 ### Tables
 #### General Encounter Table